 In 2009, Bob Abbey was nominated by President Obama and confirmed by the U.S. Senate to serve as the National Director for the U.S. Bureau of Land Management (BLM).
 The BLM is the largest land management agency in the U.S. with responsibilities for managing 245 million acres of public land and over 700 million acres of federal minerals.
-The BLM has 10,000 employees with an annual budget of $1.3 billion
+The BLM has 10,000 employees with an annual budget of over $1.3 billion

 Bob's retirement as the BLM Director in 2012 marked the culmination of a prestigious 34 year career of state and federal service.
 His tenure as Director was highlighted by the renewable energy revolution and oil and gas reforms where he oversaw approval of 29 large-scale energy projects on public lands, including 16 solar projects, 5 wind farms and 8 geothermal plants.

 During his tenure, Abbey was a strong advocate for the expansion of the National Landscape Conservation System, was a leader in President Obama's America's Great Outdoors Initiative, helped the agency incorporate climate change more fully into agency planning, and developed a set of national wilderness recommendations that are awaiting congressional action.

 Bob was also designated the acting director of the Mineral Management Service (MMS) immediately following the Deep Water Horizon oil spill in the Gulf of Mexico in 2010 and served in that role until a new director was appointed.
 During this time, Bob was instrumental in managing the reorganization of MMS while he remained BLM director.
 As part of the reorganization, the Bureau of Ocean Energy Management, Regulations and Enforcement was established to oversee the regulations for offshore drilling in U.S. waters.